-Quality of RIA Process Score: 8 The RIA process is transparent - guidance on how to do it is accessible online.
-There is also a quality evaluation - all impact assessments are scrutinized by the Regulatory Policy Committee (RPC) which provides feedback for the Reducing Regulation Committee on the quality of the analysis and evidence presented.
-Deficits can be seen with respect to participation, however.
-While the RPC is always keen to hear the views of stakeholders on the impacts of new proposed regulation, there is no formal mechanism for their involvement, and evidence submitted by them is considered but not discussed.
-On the other hand, the government invites direct comment on the process so that it can be considered to make an effort to engage citizens and - perhaps most importantly - businesses.
-There is a one-in-two-out principle for new regulations, with information regularly updated online.
+Quality of RIAThe RIA process is transparent - guidance on how to do it is accessible online.
+ThereProcessis also a quality evaluation - all impact assessments are scrutinized by theScore: 8Regulatory Policy Committee (RPC) which provides feedback for the ReducingRegulation Committee on the quality of the analysis and evidence presented.
+Deficitscan be seen with respect to participation, however.
+While the RPC is always keen tohear the views of stakeholders on the impacts of new proposed regulation, there is noformal mechanism for their involvement, and evidence submitted by them isconsidered but not discussed.
+On the other hand, the government invites directcomment on the process so that it can be considered to make an effort to engagecitizens and - perhaps most importantly - businesses.
+There is a one-in-two-outprinciple for new regulations, with information regularly updated online.

-Sustainability Check Score: 10 In the United Kingdom, the whole process of RIA aims to provide support for sustainable policy-making.
-The assessment is based on a large scale of different indicators including social, environmental and ecological and other factors; economic impact, however, seems to be the most important.
-The assessments analyze the impact of regulation over several time periods (i.e., short-, mid-, and long-term) and they take account of unpredictable external shocks and unforeseeable developments.
+Sustainability In the United Kingdom, the whole process of RIA aims to provide support for Score: 10 In the United Kingdom, the whole process of RIA aims to provide support for indicators including social, environmental and ecological and other factors; economic impact, however, seems to be the most important.
+The assessments analyze the impact of regulation over several time periods (i.e., over the short, medium and long term) and they take account of unpredictable external shocks and unforeseeable developments.